 In the past, using fossil fuels to power our living spaces was the accepted practice for most homeowners.
 However, now we have seen what this has done to contribute to climate change and to damaging the environment.

 An eco-friendly home is designed to combat that and cause as little of an impact as possible.
 Using natural materials, reducing waste, and making climate-conscious decisions are what having an eco-friendly home is all about.

 Okay, so an eco-friendly home is good for the environment, but what does that mean for you as a homeowner?

-You spend so much time in your home and the idea of renovating it to be more eco-friendly can be intimidating.
-But there are more benefits to an eco-friendly home than being climate-conscious.
+It can be intimidating to renovate your home to be more eco-friendly.
+But, there are more benefits to an eco-friendly home than being climate-conscious.

 - Energy savings

 - Low maintenance

 - Investment Value

 Non-profit and government certifications can be an excellent way to ensure your home is upholding the highest standards of green living.
 These are some of the best overall certifications that have the potential to add value to your home and to your life.

 - LEED (Leadership in Energy and Environmental Design) The LEED certification program is the most widely recognized global standard for eco-friendly buildings both residential and commercial.
 Using attribute points to determine level, a LEED certification will set your home apart, regardless of building stage or status.